ssnishanthsiva2007-byte/Prompt-Engineering-EXP.NO-4/README.md

 These features support everyday activities such as communication, learning, entertainment, photography, and productivity.
 A well-balanced smartphone improves efficiency and convenience in modern digital life.

   # RESULT:
+  Thus, the experiment has verified and executed successfully.